backbone-paginator/backbone.paginator/README.md

 * [Leonard Ehrenfried (lenniboy)](http://github.com/lenniboy)

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Indent your code with 2 spaces, strip trailing whitespace and take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 _Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
 You'll find source code in the "lib" subdirectory!_